lightelligence-io/styles/src/components/Card/Card.md

 </div>
 ```

-## Card with headline and subline.
+## Card with headline and description.

 ```html
 <div class="olt-Card">